Also known as: Interventional radiology, Diagnostic radiology or X-ray imaging

 - Monitor how well your body is responding to a treatment you are receiving for your disease or condition

-- Screen for different illnesses, such as breast cancer or heart disease
+- Screen for different illnesses, such as breast cancer, colon cancer, or heart disease

 - Nuclear medicine, which includes such tests as a bone scan, thyroid scan, and thallium cardiac stress test

 - Positron emission tomography, also called PET imaging or a PET scan